KTDRR Research Evidence Training: An Overview of Effect Sizes and Meta-analysis

 About the Webcast

 Systematic review and meta-analysis are techniques used to synthesize and summarize large bodies of research literature.
 Compared to results from a single primary study, meta-analysis provide greater generalizability, increased precision, and the ability to explore heterogeneity across studies (Borenstein, Hedges, Higgins, & Rothstein, 2010; Pigott, 2012).
-In this Webcast, we will provide participants with an overview of the foundation of meta-analysis, an effect size, which is a quantitative indicator of a treatment effect or relation between two variables.
-We will also explicate the basic processes of a meta-analysis and how the technique can be used to answer complex questions asked by policymakers and practitioners.
+This webcast provides participants with an overview of the foundation of meta-analysis, an effect size, which is a quantitative indicator of a treatment effect or relation between two variables, and discusses the basic processes of a meta-analysis and how the technique can be used to answer complex questions asked by policymakers and practitioners.

 - Download a 508-compliant PDF copy of the slides used during the session: webcast62_092018b-508.pdf